 “It’s all about comfort and being creative,” says Carruthers.
 “Creating energetic spaces where people can get inspired.”
 Residential inspiration can touch anything from lighting and flooring to smaller details such as accessories and pattern choices.

-Create a workplace that helps can get your money’s worth from the left and right brains of employees.
+Create a workplace that helps you get your money’s worth from the left and right brains of employees.

 Think about the difference between commercial fluorescent overheads, versus natural daylight or soft-yellow recessed pot-lights.
 Resimercial design adopts the warmer and more varied lighting found in homes.
 We value windows with views and natural light in our homes, so it’s no surprise natural light is integrated in office space.
 “Lighting is everything in design,” says Carruthers.
 “You can create the most beautiful space, but without the right lighting it’s nothing.”

 When the efficiency of our space is empowered by technology, we’re going to feel more comfortable.
 Large LCD screens built into the architecture.
 Coffee tables equipped with multiple plug-ins.
 Glass walls double as wayfinding, message boards and brainstorming opportunities.
 “The technology aspect hasn’t gone away,” says Carruthers.
 “It’s just softened.”

 In a home, areas are designed to be comfortable, inviting and functional.
 And each room has a purpose.
 That’s where resimercial is headed.
 Businesses have tried using different layouts over the years.
 The argument between open-plan and private offices rages on.
 One thing is clear: There is no one-size-fits-all.